CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-ms-errors.md

 Each emailing is tracked, which allows Copernica to provide you with emailing statistics.
 Errors are one of these statistics.
-You can retrieve all errors by sending an HTTP GET call to the following URL:
+You can retrieve all errors for an account by sending an HTTP GET call to the following URL:

 `https://api.copernica.com/v2/ms/errors?access_token=xxxx`